Why Should Marketers Target the Subconscious Mind?

 - Follow established web conventions as these allow users to navigate from expectations set by their experience of other websites.

 This product page from Comms-express.com is probably one of the most cluttered pages I’ve come across.
-It has so much content that not all of it fits fully on the page.
+It has so much content that not all of it fits on the page.
 This will ring alarms with a visitor’s brain and cause System 2 to take control.

 What directs our attention to brands?

 A mass of psychological and cognitive research since the 1970s has shown the goals that direct much of our behaviour can be activated without a person’s conscious attention or choice.
 Indeed, experiments have shown that much of our cognitive processing is triggered without the conscious deliberation and control once thought to be necessary.
-Further, these studies also demonstrate that behaviour driven by goal achievement can also operate without conscious thought.
+Furthermore, these studies also demonstrate that behaviour driven by goal achievement can also operate without conscious thought.

 Implication for CRO: